-Groups who were prescribed stronger doses of statin had more success in reaching their goals, he said.
+Groups who received stronger doses of statin had more success in reaching their goals, he said.
 This was possibly due to certain groups starting with higher levels of cholesterol overall.

-Since it was an observational study, the exact dosage and patient compliance were not accounted for, among other limitations.
+Since it was an observational study, we don’t know the exact dosage and patient compliance for, among other limitations.

 “The take-home message for me is, we have to do a good job.
 We have to follow through, not just the physician but the patient, too,” Fischman said.
 “Because if we don’t, [patients who don’t reach target cholesterol levels] are not going to fare as well.”